antonia1999/CSE110/index.md

-##**Antonia Valentina Huwe user page**
+## **Antonia Valentina Huwe user page**

 *Welcome to my user page.
 In the following you will get to know me a little bit more*

 *I am Antonia, 22 years old and from Frankfurt, Germany.
-I will be studying at UCSD for one semester and hope to have a great time in San Diego.
+I will be studying at UCSD for one semester and hope to have a great time in San Diego.*
 *I do a lot CrossFit, play tennis and I love hanging out with my friends.
-In San Diego I love to go to the beach and enjoying the sun.
+In San Diego I love to go to the beach and enjoying the sun.*

 *My life motto:*
 >be your own sunshine.

 *I would really like to visit some states in USA:*
--Nevada
--Washington
--Oregon

-*
+- Nevada
+- Washington
+- Oregon

-#My Fave places on earth:
+# My Fave places on earth:
 1. Maledives
 2. Hawaii
 3. Mallorca